Master's Program in Global Studies

 Foreign Language Requirement: All Global Studies students must have advanced training in a foreign language (defined as at least one level beyond the graduation requirement at Brandeis).
 In cases where students lack sufficient language training, they can satisfy this requirement by an intensive summer course (either the semester before or after the residence year), by taking the corresponding course at Brandeis (as an additional course), or by private study and a qualifying language examination at the end of the second semester.

-Generous scholarships and financial aid are available; for more information, please click here.
+Generous scholarships and financial aid are available; for more information, please visit our Financial Aid page.

 In the Global Studies graduate program, you will become a marketable global thinker with extensive research and writing skills.
 Alumni may focus on anything from economic development to global health to higher education.
 Potential career paths include working as an advocacy coordinator, market researcher, news analyst, and public interest advocate.
 Opportunities for a Global Studies graduate can be found within the US or abroad.
 Additionally, alumni interested in pursuing a doctoral program in a related area will be able to acquire extra qualifications with a master’s degree.
 More information is available on our Global Studies Career Guide (PDF).